1. Residencies & Fellowship Programs

 • United States Medical Licensing Examination (USMLE) scores (Step One with application; Step Two, when available) or Comprehensive Osteopathic Medical Licensing Examination (COMLEX) scores

-• Please note that while required for your application, our selections committee is blinded to USMLE and COMLEX scores, and we do not use any score cut offs in our interview or rank list decisions.
+• Please note that while USMLE and COMLEX scores are required for your application, our selections committee is blinded to them, and we do not use any score cutoffs in our interview or rank list decisions.

-• Three letters of recommendation (one letter should be from a medicine faculty member, one from a pediatrics faculty member, and one letter of your choice)
+• Three letters of recommendation (One letter from a medicine faculty member, one from a pediatrics faculty member, and one letter of your choice.)

 Please contact Latoya Fyffe at latoya.fyffe@mssm.edu with questions.